 Debt management vs debt consolidation

 Debt management plans often take longer to complete than other options including debt consolidation.
 Plans can last up to five years, but they may affect your credit less than other options.
 There are varying opinions on how debt management plans affect credit, credit.org states that a plan in itself does not affect your score, but it is noted on your report, which could make you less attractive to lend money to in the future.
+If you still need to get extra cash in the meantime, check our guide on how to borrow money effectively.

 You will also close some accounts as part of the plan, which can also affect your credit negatively for a little while.
 On the whole, it seems that debt management is a safer option in terms of preserving credit compared to other more risky options including debt settlement or bankruptcy.

 If you think credit counseling could be the right option for you, you can find a list of accredited organizations by getting in touch with the National Foundation for Credit Counseling.
+And if you're unsure, we have a feature on 11 signs you have a debt problem to help you make the right choice.

 National Debt Relief is one of the best options for debt settlement.
 Customer service and debt negotiation are provided in-house, and its average rate of debt reduction is the highest we've found.